Last Updated on December 1, 2025 by John Berry

 But the ITU and those authors have generally focussed on signal receipt for large percentages of time.
 For them, the signals received for small percentages of time are typically a nuisance – interference that would degrade otherwise healthy communications in the Mobile, Fixed, Broadcast and Satellite Services.

-For radio hams (in the Amateur Service), it’s that low chance of receipt that makes the propagation mode worth chasing.
-Something that’s only there for something like 0.1% of time or less is DX indeed.
+For radio hams (in the Amateur Service), it’s that low chance of reception that makes signals worth chasing.
+Something that’s only there for 0.1% of time or less is DX indeed.

 My interest is in propagation that supports communications for small percentages of time.